Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Microbiome changes were also associated with an increase in short/branch-chained fatty acid production and lower production of secondary bile acids, p-cresols, ethanol and carbon dioxide, which are thought to promote general health.

 A diet high in fresh plant foods with moderate amounts of fish seems to be a winning combination for longevity.
-Over and over, studies show that this type of diet is associated with lower levels of oxidative stress, heart disease, cancer, depression, cognitive decline and Alzheimer’s disease, inflammatory diseases, and more.
-These are currently the leading causes of death in developed nations — especially heart disease.
+Over and over, studies have shown that this type of diet is associated with lower levels of oxidative stress, heart disease, cancer, depression, cognitive decline and Alzheimer’s disease, inflammatory diseases, and more.

 In the famous Lyon Diet Heart Study, people who had heart attacks between 1988 and 1992 were either counseled to follow the standard post-heart attack diet advice, which reduces saturated fat greatly, or told to follow a Mediterranean style.
 After about four years, follow-up results showed that people on the Mediterranean diet experienced 70 percent less heart disease — which is about three times the reduction in risk achieved by most cholesterol-lowering prescription station drugs!